 Add the black bean paste to a small saucepan with the oil, sugar, and the optional oyster sauce.
 Fry it over medium heat for 2 - 3 minutes, stirring constantly.
 (If using pre-fried/roasted black bean paste, you can skip this process.
 Just add the sugar and the optional oyster sauce when stirring in the bean paste.)

-Heat a large pan with a tablespoon of oil over high heat.
-Add the pork and stir fry until almost cooked.
+Heat a large pan with a tablespoon of oil over medium high heat.
+Add the pork and stir fry until no longer pink.
 Add the vegetables and cook until soft, stirring occasionally.

 Stir in the black bean paste and mix everything together until all the meat and vegetables are coated well with the paste.

 Pour in the stock (or water) and bring it to a boil.
-Reduce the heat to medium high and cook for 4 to 5 minutes.
+Cook for 3 to 4 minutes.

 Stir in the dissolved starch and cook briefly until the sauce is thickened.
-Add more sugar to taste if necessary.
+Add more sugar to taste.